 The current U.S. consular services fee for “Administrative Processing of Request for Certificate of Loss of Nationality” is $2,350.
 It cannot be waived.
 See 22 CFR 22.1

 Where can I find more information on the Foreign Account Tax Compliance Act (FATCA)?

 Please see the joint FATCA frequently asked questions on our website.

 How long will it take?

-Your renunciation application will be sent to the U.S. Department of State for final determination.
-This process may take several months.
 If your renunciation application is approved, your Certificate of Loss of Nationality will reflect the effective date of expatriation as the date on which you took the Oath/Affirmation of Renunciation.

 What happens to my U.S. Citizenship document(s)?

 Pending approval of your application, you remain a U.S. citizen.
 Your U.S. birth certificate (if applicable) will be returned to you on the day of your application.
 However, your U.S. passport (if applicable) and other proof of U.S. citizenship (Consular Report of Birth Abroad or Certificate of Naturalization/Citizenship, as applicable) will be retained by the U.S. Embassy in Paris while awaiting approval.

 Upon approval of your application, the original Certificate of Naturalization/Citizenship (if applicable) will not be returned to you, but will be forwarded to the Department of Homeland Security upon the issuance of the Certificate of Loss of Nationality.
 Your U.S. passport (if applicable) will be canceled, annotated, and returned to you.
 The Consular Report of Birth Abroad (if applicable) will be annotated and returned to you.